Welcome! Please read this entire page completely. Reach out to your instructors if you have any questions!

 Repeater Fam Time

-In lieu of PD on Mondays, there is Repeater Fam time on the calendar.
+Once a week, there is Repeater Fam time on the calendar.
 During this time, you will join a zoom call to connect with each other, reflect on the past week, and create goals for the current week.
 Instructors will not join any of these calls.
 During the calls, we ask that you fill out this Goals Document for the appropriate week.

 Gear Ups and Professional Development